NATIONAL COACHING CERTIFICATION PROGRAM

 Prior to registering for these courses pre-requisites and pre-course workbooks must be completed.

-- 101 Course September 21-23, 2018 Whistler BC (During BC Coaches Conference) REGISTRATION opens a few weeks prior.
+REGISTRATION usually opens a few weeks prior.
 Courses only run if minimum numbers have been met. - https://www.swimming.ca/en/nccp-course-registration/

 UPCOMING Multi-Sport Courses.
-Pre-requisites for Swimming courses (201 and 301) and can be taken at anytime.
+Pre-requisites for ALL Swimming courses (101, 201 and 301) and can be taken at anytime.
+Some that are scheduled at Pacific Sport Fraser Valley are below - Register - http://bit.ly/2wNtCYQ

 The steps required to achieve certification at each of these levels is outlined briefly in the online presentation available here.

-MAKING ETHICAL DECISIONS TRAINING - check the courses below for this training.
+MAKING ETHICAL DECISIONS TRAINING - check the list above for the courses.

 Be sure to check out the new website for information on the various levels, including the handy new "what does my "old" NCCP training and/or certification get me in the new system" tool located on this page.